internetonfire/iof-tools/README.md

 ### Omni installation

-In order to install `omni` executes the following commands:
+In order to install `omni` execute the following commands:

 ```
 cd $HOME/src